 The governance centered on Suryong has resulted in state failure.
 The policy of prioritizing regime security has contributed to a distorted distribution of material resources.
-Without any criticism from below in decision-making processes, the North Korean leadership has continued to make ill-fated decisions that have been detrimental to the welfare of the state and of society in general.
+Without any criticism from below in the decision-making processes, the North Korean leadership has continued to make ill-fated decisions that have been detrimental to the welfare of the state and of society in general.
 Under this type of governance, the people have been forced to be mere objects of exploitation and mobilization.
 A cure for the problem of such a fortress state can only be found in redressing the imbalance of power between the state and society.

-The Soviet Regime, the Yuil Regime, and the Songun Regime
+The Stalin Regime, the Yuil Regime, and the Songun Regime

-The North Korean fortress state has for the past sixty-plus years maintained its governance style through the monopoly of power and planned economy and yet has evolved through three different regimes: that is, the Soviet regime, the Yuil (the one and only) regime, and the Songun (Military-First) regime.
-Figure 1 shows the major events and characteristics of the three successive regimes.
+The North Korean fortress state has for the past sixty years maintained its basic governance through its monopoly of power and planned economy and yet has evolved through three different regimes; that is, the Stalin regime, the Yuil ("the one and only") regime, and the Songun (Military-First) regime.
+Figure 1 shows the basic characteristics of the three regimes.

-Table 1: Table 1.
-Regime Changes in North Korea

-Table 1: Table 1.
-Regime Changes in North Korea
+Table 1: Regime Changes in North Korea as a Fortress State

-Soviet regime Yuil regime Songun regime

-Major events February 1948: The KPA January 1969: The military October 1997: Kim Jong Il

-established hardliners are purged appointed as General Sec-

-Contombor 1049.
-The December 1972: Constitu- retary of the KWP

-September 1948: The DPRK established tional revision Cantambar 1000, Canatitu

-DFKK established tional revision September 1998: Constitutional revision; Kim Jong Il

-1950-53: The Korean War February 1974: The KWP renamed Chairman of the NDC

-4 Central Committee ap-

-Anti Darty Incident points Kim Jong Il as an

-official successor June 2000: Kim Dae Jung-

-July 1961: Treaties of Co- Kim Jong Il Summit

-operation and Mutual Aid 1989-91: The Cold War Y 1 0000 FEL Y 1 4 FE

-with the Soviet Union and ends July 2002: The July 1 Eco-

-China July 1994: Kim Il Sung dies nomic Restructuring

-Measures

-December 1962: The KWP October 2006: The first nuclear test

-Central Committee adopts "Arduous March"

-the Economy-Military Co-

-advance Line October 2007: Roh Moo

-Hyun-Kim Jong Il Summit

-May 2009: The second

-nuclear test

-Regime orienta- 1948-53: Revisionist; 1954- 1969-96: Status-quo 1997-Present: Revisionist

-tion: revisionist 60: Status-quo oriented; oriented

-vs. status-quo 1961-68: Revisionist

-oriented

-Major A typical Soviet regime is The Yuil system is estab- Songun Politics emerges

-characteristics lished

-Efforts toward nuclear ar-

-Collectivization of the The regime erodes due to mament

-means of production inefficiencies of isolation Coexistence of markets

-aı and planning and planned economy

-The world socialist system parine conony

-collapses

-1 T
+Stalin regime Yuil regime Songun regime Major events February 1948: The KPA established January 1969: The mil- itary hardliners are purged October 1997: Kim Jong-il appointed as General Secretary of the KWP September 1948: The DPRK established December 1972: Constitutional revision September 1998: Constitutional revision; Kim Jong-il renamed Chairman of the NDC 1950-53: The Korean War February 1974: The KWP Central Commit- tee appoints Kim Jong-il as an official successor June 2000: Kim Dae- jung-Kim Jong-il Summit August 1956: The August Anti-Party Incident 1989-91: The Cold War ends July 2002: The July 1 Economic Restructur- ing Measures July 1961: Treaties of Cooperation and Mu- tual Aid with the So- viet Union and China • October 2006: The first nuclear test

+December 1962: The KWP Central Commit- tee adopts the Econ- omy-Military Co- advance Line October 2007: Roh Moo-hyun-Kim Jong- il Summit May 2009: The second nuclear test Regime orienta- tion: revisionist vs. status-quo oriented 1948-53: Revisionist; 1954-60: Status-quo oriented; 1961-68: Revisionist 1969-96: Status-quo oriented 1997-Present: Revisionist Major characte- ristics A typical Soviet regime is born The Yuil system is established Songun Politics emerges Collectivization of the means of production • Efforts toward nuclear armament The world socialist system collapses Coexistence of mar- kets and planned economy

-Following the defeat of Japanese imperialism, the Korean People's Army (KPA) was established in February 1948 and the DPRK in September of that year.
+Following the defeat of Japanese imperialism, the Korean People's Army (KPA) was established in February 1948.
+The DPRK was born in September of that year, and was later nourished into a typical Soviet regime.
 During this period, North Korea struggled to build a model socialist state under the guidance of the Korean Workers' Party (KWP).
-A number of factions-the Manchurian faction, the Soviet faction, the Yenan faction, and the Domestic faction-vied for control of state power.
-Between the establishment of the DPRK and the end of the Korean War, North Korea pursed a revisionist path, calling for unification of the fatherland under the red flag by force.
+A number of factions-the Manchurian faction, the Soviet faction, the Yenan faction, and the Domestic faction-vied for total control of state power.
+Between the establishment of the DPRK and the end of the Korean War, North Korea pursued a revisionist path, calling for a unified state under the red flag by force.
 Following the end of the Korean War, North Korea turned into a status-quo oriented power, focusing on the postwar rehabilitation of the national economy.
 In the 1960s, North Korea again turned revisionist as it resumed an interest in revolutionizing the whole peninsula by force.